Pending & Active: int(4)

 Contact Hours: 16.75

-This continuing education course is a two-and-a-half day seminar designed to expand on the therapists existing knowledge concerning the relationship between the connective tissue surrounding the viscera and dysfunction within the urogenital system.
-Instruction will focus on the reproductive system and peripheral pelvic nerves of men and women as it relates to physical therapy treatment.
-This course is geared toward the therapist that has a working knowledge of fascial release and visceral manipulation and wishes to advance their manual therapy skills in this treatment modality.
+This continuing education course is a two-and-a-half day seminar designed to expand on the therapists existing knowledge concerning the relationship between the connective tissue surrounding the viscera and mechanical dysfunction within the urogenital system.
+Instruction will focus on the endopelvic fascia and its impact on the reproductive system of men and women.
+Additionally, material provides introduction to manual therapy techniques for lymphatic drainage of the pelvic organs as it relates to physical therapy treatment of pelvic dysfunction.
+This course is geared toward the therapist that has a working knowledge of fascial and visceral mobilization and wishes to advance their manual therapy skills in this treatment technique.

-Material will be presented that will allow the participant to immediately incorporate evaluation and treatment techniques for patients with diagnoses of dysmenorrhea, prostadynia, mechanical infertility, pudendal neuralgia and pelvic pain.
+Material will be presented that will allow the participant to immediately incorporate evaluation and treatment techniques for patients with diagnoses of dysmenorrhea, endometriosis related abdomino-pelvic pain, prostadynia, chronic orchalgia, mechanical infertility, and chronic pelvic pain.
 The course will include lectures on anatomical structures as well as visceral theory and technique.
 Lab sections include both external abdominal, pelvic as well as internal vaginal and anal techniques.

 Seminar content is targeted to physical therapists.
 This continuing education course is open to male and female participants.